ncarrut/ncarrut.github.io/_pages/jpegSpectralClustering.md

-Drawbacks to spectral clustering are (1) in most cases it requires you to tune at least one new hyperparameter for the distance kernel (eg sigma for a gaussian kernel) and (2) it requires matrix decomposition which can raise problems for large datasets.
+Drawbacks to spectral clustering are (1) in most cases it requires you to tune at least one new hyperparameter for the distance kernel (eg sigma for a gaussian kernel) and (2) it's not a great fit out-of-the box for big datasets.
+The proximity network can get pretty big and the matrix decomposition can also be a challenge.

 <div style="margin-bottom:50px;">